smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 2 - The First Stones.md

 But his hand stayed on his sword as they rode back to the palace.

-Behind them, deep below the mountain, something ancient had learned a new lesson.
+Behind them, deep below the mountain, the beast had learned a new lesson.